-This situation is not a good omen for the future, given that as soon as it is snowed on, the fresh-fallen snow and fresh snowdrift result in the creation of a 'slab' where one did not exist before.
+This situation is not a good omen for the immediate future, given that as soon as it is snowed on, the fresh-fallen snow and fresh snowdrift result in the creation of a 'slab' where one did not exist before.
 Underneath this is the loose old snowpack in the form of a substantial weak layer.
 The avalanche danger will increase significantly, generally resulting in a long-lasting old-snow problem.

 Small, easily triggered snowdrift accumulations

 Fresh snowdrift accumulations can often be triggered by individual winter sports enthusiasts.
 The size of the snowdrift accumulations depends not only on the wind but also on the supply of fresh and old snow which can be transported.
 For only little snow which can be transported, the snowdrift accumulations are usually so small that getting buried by them is unlikely.
-In this case, level 2 (moderate) is often used despite the high probability of triggering an avalanche.
+In this case, level 2 (moderate) is often used despite the high probability of an avalanche release.
 In such situations the snowdrift accumulations can usually be seen in good visibility by the trained eye.
 They need to be avoided especially on terrain where there is a danger of falling.

 Old-snow problem with a significant weak layer deep down in the snowpack

 The more thickly a weak layer is covered, the more difficult it becomes for a fracture to form there.
-This is most likely to occur in locations where the snow is relatively shallow or at transitions from shallow to deep snow.
+This is most likely to occur in locations where the snow is relatively shallow or in transitions from shallow to deep snow.
 In the case of an old-snow problem with a significant weak layer deep down in the snowpack, avalanche prone locations are usually relatively rare.
 However, avalanches often reach large size, and are therefore particularly dangerous for winter sports enthusiasts.
 Therefore, the avalanche danger in the case of an old snow problem can sometimes be considerable (level 3) even if the avalanche prone locations are fairly rare.
 An aggravating factor is that the avalanche prone locations are barely recognisable in old snow situations, even to the trained eye.
 In the case of weak old snow, more fatalities can be expected than in the case of the other avalanche problems (at the same danger level).

 Avalanche activity in case of wet and gliding snow